 Online Live Concert royalties

 By ‘online live concert’, we mean a webcast of a performance to an online audience.
-Although we use the term 'concert' these can also include DJ sets as well as theatre and variety events.
+Although we use the term 'concert' these can also include live DJ sets.

 While there are many similarities, there are some very important differences.

 A physical event generally takes place in one place, such as a venue, and is enjoyed by fans in that venue.
 An online live concert, while generally performed in one place it is then made available directly to fans wherever they choose to watch it, including outside of the UK.
 Online live concerts need different permissions to use members works, than physical events.
 A physical live concert needs authorisation to use the public performance right.
 An online live concert requires the communication to the public right and the reproduction right.